- Beginningyour Search

 When you put in your application, you'll need to pay an application fee, a credit check authorization fee, and you'll likely pay a deposit.
 If your application is denied, you'll get the deposit back, but not the application and credit authorization fee.

-IMPORTANT: If you hand over cash to your broker or the landlord, get a receipt!
+IMPORTANT: If you hand over cash to your agent or the landlord, get a receipt!